 TSP Withdrawal Deadlines to Avoid

-You may know about the age threshold (70½ ) that the IRS imposes as a requirement to begin receiving mandatory Required Minimum Distributions (RMDs) which can potentially impact any other TSP withdrawal options you have in place.
-The RMD you must take is equivalent to a certain portion of your TSP Account Balance each year based on the IRS’s life expectancy table.
+You may know about the age threshold (72) that the IRS imposes as a requirement to begin receiving mandatory Required Minimum Distributions (RMDs) which can potentially impact your TSP withdrawal options and your TSP account balance.
+The RMD you must take is equivalent to a specific portion of your TSP Account Balance each year based on the IRS’s life expectancy table.

-But did you know about the tsp withdrawal deadlines?
-The key date is April 1.
+But did you know about tsp withdrawal deadlines and early withdrawal penalties?

-If you have already separated from federal service, the IRS requires you to make a withdrawal choice before April 1st (of the year following the year you become age 70½).
-Otherwise, the TSP will then on its own start providing RMDs by April 1 of the following year.
+If you have already separated from federal service, the IRS requires you to make a withdrawal choice before April 1st (of the year following the year you become age 72, referred to as the mandatory TSP Withdrawal Age).
+Otherwise, the TSP will then begin making RMDs on your behalf, by April 1 of the following year.

-If you are separated from federal service and do not begin withdrawing from your account by the required withdrawal deadline, the TSP can shift your account balance to the G Fund and impose a tsp withdrawal penalty on subsequent withdrawals.
+If you do not begin withdrawing from your TSP account after leaving federal service, by the required withdrawal deadline, the TSP can shift your account balance to the G Fund and impose a tsp withdrawal penalty on subsequent withdrawals.